phantomaton-ai/aniheim/DESIGN.md

 *   `--music-lib`: Path to the music definition directory (Defaults to `./music`).
 *   `--audio-cache`: Path to store generated audio files (Defaults to `./audio_cache`).

+/comment(user:woe) {
+    I like This!
+Let's omit `--force-regenerate`, `--character-lib`, `--music-lib`, and `--audio-cache` for now.
+Regeneration can be manual (deleting the undesired assets); the "libs" can just be referenced via hyperlinks in the episode markdown file; and audio files can just be generated as locations specified in episodefiles as well.
+}

 ## 3. Episode File Format (`.md`) 📄

 *   **Structure**: One `.md` file per episode, containing the full narrative script and animation directives.
 Hyperlinks or simple path references point to external character/music definitions.